jokergoo/circlize_book/book/07-genomics-introduction.md

 Genomic data is usually stored as a table where the first three columns define the genomic regions and following columns are values associated with the corresponding regions.
-Each genomic region are composed by three elements: genomic category (in most case, it is the chromosome), start position on the genomic category and the end position.
+Each genomic region is composed by three elements: genomic category (in most case, it is the chromosome), start position on the genomic category and the end position.
 Such data structure is known as [_BED_](https://genome.ucsc.edu/FAQ/FAQformat#format1)